gear-foundation/academy/docs/16-auction-automation/automation.md

 ).expect("Failed to send message from reservation");
 ```

-If gas is not needed within the reservation period, it can be unreserved and the gas will be returned to the user who made the reservation.
+If gas is not needed within the reservation period, it can be unreserved, and the gas will be returned to the user who made the reservation.

 ```rust
 reservation_id